bradyjoslin/svelte-nodegui-wasm-starter/README.md

-# svelte-nodegui-starter
+# svelte-nodegui-wasm-starter

-**Clone and run for a quick way to see Svelte NodeGui in action.**
+**Clone and run for a quick way to see Svelte NodeGui + WASM in action.**

+This is a fork of the [svelte-nodegui-starter](https://github.com/nodegui/svelte-nodegui-starter) repo with the addition of using WASM.
+Note, this currently breaks hot reloading.

 <img alt="logo" src="https://github.com/nodegui/svelte-nodegui-starter/raw/master/assets/demo.png" height="500" />